arabcoders/watchstate/README.md

 ### Supported import methods

 * Scheduled Task.
-* On demand sync.
+* On demand.
 * Webhooks.

 ### Note:

-Even if you use webhooks import method, you should still have import task enabled to keep healthy relationship. and pick up any missed events.
+Even if all your backends support webhooks, you should keep import task enabled.
+This help keep healthy relationship. and pick up any missed events.

 ---